appledev0528/SEHS4697_BigData/member3_presentation_script-2.md

 ## Slide 1 — Title Slide
 **⏱ ~20 seconds**

 > "My section is Question 2 — the classification problem.
-I built a model to predict whether a host will become a Superhost, and identified the key factors that drive that status.
+The business question is: can we predict whether a host will become a Superhost, and more importantly, what are the key factors that drive that status?
 Superhosts earn over HK$92,000 more per year — so this question has real financial impact."

 ---